cogentcore/core/README.md

 See the [Wiki](https://github.com/goki/gi/wiki) for more docs,   [Install](https://github.com/goki/gi/wiki/Install) instructions (just standard `go get ...`), and [Google Groups goki-gi](https://groups.google.com/forum/#!forum/goki-gi) emailing list.

 GoGi uses the [GoKi](https://github.com/goki/ki) tree infrastructure to implement a simple, elegant GUI framework in full native idiomatic Go (with minimal OS-specific backend interfaces based on the Shiny drivers, supporting MacOS, Linux, and Windows).
 The overall design is an attempt to integrate existing standards and conventions from widely-used frameworks, including Qt (overall widget design), HTML / CSS (styling), and SVG (rendering).
-This 2D framework also integrates with a (planned) 3D scenegraph, supporting interesting combinations of these frameworks.
+This 2D framework also integrates with a (in progress) 3D scenegraph, supporting interesting combinations of these frameworks.
 Currently GoGi is focused on desktop systems, but nothing prevents adaptation to mobile.

 See [Gide](https://github.com/goki/gide) for a complete, complex application written in GoGi (an IDE), and the various examples in this repository for lots of useful demonstrations -- start with the  [Widgets](https://github.com/goki/gi/tree/master/examples/widgets) example which has a bit of a tutorial introduction.